 Why climate change matters

-Commissioner Kreidler chairs the NAIC National Association of Insurance Commissioners’ Climate Change and Global Warming Working Group (www.naic.org) formed to:
+Commissioner Kreidler chairs the National Association of Insurance Commissioners’ (NAIC) Climate Change and Global Warming Working Group (www.naic.org).
+The group’s goals include:

-- Investigate the use of modeling by carriers and their reinsurers concerning climate change and its possible impact on insurers' investments.
+- Investigating the use of modeling by insurers and reinsurers regarding climate change impacts.